Applying

 Death of a parent/spouse Nothing required beyond signed statement

 We appreciate that this may be a difficult situation and therefore stressful or uncomfortable to share, but we ask that you notify our office.
 So we can better understand your special circumstance, you can download, complete, and submit our Special Circumstance Request Form.
 Send the completed form along with supporting documentation to us (e-mail, fax, or mail).
-Always be sure to include your name and campus ID number.

 Upon review, we may find it necessary to request additional information.
 We will notify you of any change to your financial aid resulting from your special circumstance.
 Based on the time of year, it may take several weeks.